sajari/sdk-react-guide/README.md

 }
 ```

-To make it easier to refer to the values throughout this function, we are assigning the values map to the `const values` variable.
+To make it easier to refer to the `values` throughout this function, we are assigning the `result.values` map to the `const values` variable.

 Let's create our custom result.
 In this example we've added a "Buy now..." button that appears on hover.
 But you can also add lozenges, or a like button.
-Implement whatever amazing design you can imagine, creating our own component gives you complete freedom.
+Implement whatever amazing design you can imagine, creating your own component gives you complete freedom.

 You can access the fields in the result via `{values.[schema-field]}`.

->  Website collections only return the title, url and description by default.
+>  If you are working with a [Website collection](https://docs.sajari.com/user-guide/indexing-data/create-collection/), they only return the title, url and description by default.
 To get access to all fields, add the [variables attribute](https://react.docs.sajari.com/classes/variables) with the following configration to the [SearchProvider](https://react.docs.sajari.com/search-ui/searchprovider) `variables: new Variables({fields: ""})`.

 Lastly, to ensure the results look good, replace the content of the `App.css` file with the following styles.
 We won't get into the details of the styles here.